yasmk/dlt-auto/README.md

 This is based on the metaprogramming that discussed in (https://docs.databricks.com/en/delta-live-tables/create-multiple-tables.html)

+This can be combined with DABs to define environment dependent configs.
+These will be part of pipeline settings: e.g., evn: dev, source_databse: test_db, ...
+For example the source_databse can be changed using DABs or the code can behave differntly based on the env (can load differnt set of configs for example).

 ##The main components:

 - set_up_table decorator:  wraps a function with the required decorators to create the DLT resources.